-"Shaun's more abstracted, stripped-back approach to the landscape has taught me to

-"One plus one equals three - it is a truly

-Always Offshore, Gary joined forces with surfboard maker Jim Banks to craft one-off timber surfboards that have become highly prized collectors' items.

-"When two creative people turn their hearts and attention to an endeavor, they richer, more nuanced and better than what either one of them would have come up with on their own," he says.
+"Shaun's more abstracted, stripped-back approach to the landscape has taught me to "One plus one equals three - it is a truly compelling kind of alchemy, which has always made sense to me." read the effect of light and colour on form.
+In Project West Kimberley, I used silver leaf to introduce light, to great effect."
+The fruits of these engagements can be seen in a rich and expansive series of furniture designs that variously recall moody winter seascapes, crystal-clear and dappled Abrolhos Island pools, and Australia's legendary Kimberley region.
+Most recently, in a collection titled Always Offshore, Gary joined forces with surfboard maker Jim Banks to craft one-off timber surfboards that have become highly prized collectors' items.
+"When two creative people turn their hearts and attention to an endeavor, they inevitably end up with something that is stronger, people turn their hearts and attention to an endeavour, they inevitably end up with something stronger..." richer, more nuanced and better than what either one of them would have come up with on their own," he says.

-"When two creative people turn their hearts and attention to an endeavour, they inevitably end up with something stronger..."

 "One plus one equals three - it is a truly compelling kind of alchemy, which has always made sense to me."
 Gary is convinced that the "power and natural energy" inherent in the landscapes of the capes region attracts and compels creative souls, and that harnessing that energy makes sense.
 The business itself was built on the notion of resource sustainability, with timbers that were sourced from paddocks or recycled from factories and rail yards.
 Many of these timbers carry the distinctive patina of having endured and prevailed through drought, fire and flood, their imperfections lending a distinct and uncommon quality to the wood grain.

-Gary's work with the late architect and designer lan Bailey, for example, produced an entire furniture range from a single fallen log that was salvaged from Boyup Brook farm.

-But, how exactly does a wood craftsman

-- a non-academic man at that - collaborate

-with a poet?
+Gary's work with the late architect and designer Ian Bailey, for example, produced an entire furniture range from a single fallen log that was salvaged from Boyup Brook farm.
+But, how exactly does a wood craftsman - a non-academic man at that - collaborate with a poet?

-"John [Kinsella]'s poetry seems to say the unsayable in the most succinct way - his words seem to pull all of the elements together by interpreting art, furniture, landscape and the emotions beneath them," Gary explains.
+"John [Kinsella]'s poetry seems to say the unsayable in the most succinct way his words seem to pull all of the elements together by interpreting art, furniture, landscape and the emotions beneath them," Gary explains.
 "Working with him and with other artists continually inspires new and fresh ideas, and that works both ways."
+S